Whatever your guitar background, you'll find something to love in this radical reinvention of the contemporary acoustic.

 Fine veneered koa back and sides provide a punch that sounds as good as the wood grain looks, and the solid Sitka spruce top delivers a cozy springboard in complement.
 Having the neck join the body at the 13th fret allowed Martin to employ a full scale length for plenty of power, pop and projection.
 Ultimately, the tone is well balanced from low to high, as one would hope from a Grand Auditorium–style body with 000 depth.

 Myriad novel ideas come to fruition in this Road Series addition, yet the SC-13E is still very much a Martin.
 The S is simply a brand-new branch off a tree of grand tradition.
 Electric players and acoustic adventurists will naturally gravitate to it, and stage performers will find it incredibly comfortable to operate from a standing position.
 I showed this guitar off to several players within my circle, and they all wanted to buy it on the spot.
-All said, the Martin SC-13E earns an Editors’ Pick Award.
+All said, the Martin SC-13E is one of the best Martin guitars around - and earns an Editors’ Pick Award.

 PRICE $1,499 street